 Oumi Thioune, a head teacher from Méckhé in rural Senegal, recognises that health education is a crucial part of her job.
 She organises immunisation sessions in her school, and recently spread the word about her country’s vaccination pilot project for HPV — a virus linked to cervical cancer.

 “Every Senegalese woman knows how serious cervical cancer is.
 Everyone has heard about it … I was very proud they chose my school in raising awareness about the HPV vaccine — it’s so important for everyone’s health.”

 Dakar’s North District team, Urban Senegal

-The fast-changing population in Dakar makes it hard to keep track of children who need their shots, especially as many may not be on official registers.
-Dakar’s North District team are literally taking vaccines to the streets, finding the city’s hardest-to-reach children by taxi.
-With their blue cold storage box filled with vaccines, they go into the city’s suburbs: home to a mix of young families and mobile migrants.
+The fast-changing population in Dakar makes it hard to keep track of children who need their shots, especially those who are not on official registers.
+With their blue cold storage box, Dakar’s North District team are taking vaccines to the streets.
+They’re finding the city’s hardest-to-reach children in the city’s suburbs to ensure their health isn’t overlooked.

 Without infrastructure, it’s difficult for vaccinators to reach the people who need them.
 Alice is a mother in South Sudan who experiences these challenges, particularly during the rainy season.